jim-easterbrook/Photini/src/doc/manual/picasa.rst

 .. image:: ../images/screenshot_25.png

 Every image uploaded to Picasa has to be stored in an "album".
-You can select one of your existing albums from the drop down list (next to the "title" label) or you can create a new album by clicking on the "new album" button.
+You can select one of your existing albums from the drop down list (next to the "title" label) or you can create a new album by clicking on the ``New album`` button.

 .. image:: ../images/screenshot_26.png